NTIA/scos-sensor/README.md

 - POSTGRES_PASSWORD: Sets password for the Postgres database for the “postgres” user.
   Change in production.
 The env.template file sets to a randomly generated value.
 - REPO_ROOT: Root folder of the repository.
 Should be correctly set by default.
 - SCOS_SENSOR_GIT_TAG: The scos-sensor branch name.
+This value may be used in action metadata to capture the version of the software that produced the sigmf archive.
 - SECRET_KEY: Used by Django to provide cryptographic signing.
 Change to a unique, unpredictable value.
 See
   <https://docs.djangoproject.com/en/3.0/ref/settings/#secret-key>.
 The env.template
   file sets to a randomly generated value.
 - SIGAN_CLASS: The name of the signal analyzer class to use.
-By default, this is `TekRSASigan` to use a Tektronix signal analyzer.
+By default, this is set to `TekRSASigan` to use a Tektronix signal analyzer.
 This must be changed to switch to a different signal analyzer.
 - SIGAN_MODULE: The name of the python module that provides the signal analyzer implementation.
 This defaults to `scos_tekrsa.hardware.tekrsa_sigan` for the Tektronix signal analyzers.
 This must be changed to switch to a different signal analyzer.
 - SIGAN_POWER_CYCLE_STATES: Optional setting to provide the name of the control_state